-The LIP can be an individual, company or organisation that has rights of audience (a right of audience being, the right to address the Court).
-A LiP can instruct a barrister, through the Public Access Scheme, however, it does not prevent the LiP [on whose behalf the barrister had been instructed] from being a Litigant in Person.
+The LiP can be an individual, company or organisation that has rights of audience (a right of audience being, the right to address the court).
+The LiP can instruct a barrister, through the Public Access Scheme, however, it does not prevent the LiP [on whose behalf the barrister had been instructed] from being a Litigant in Person.

-During the process, it is possible for LiPs in England and Wales to obtain “free” Legal assistance from the Citizens Advice Bureau (CAB) however, in more bespoke law like Timeshare, long-term holiday products and leisure credits you use the assistance of an experienced solicitor of a paralegal service provider such as TESS PARALEGAL SERVICES LTD.
+During the process, it is possible for LiPs in England and Wales to obtain “free” legal assistance from the Citizens Advice Bureau (CAB).
+However, in more bespoke law like timeshare, long-term holiday products and leisure credits you would use the assistance of an experienced solicitor of a paralegal service provider such as TESS Paralegal Services Ltd.

 The equivalent in Scotland is a party litigant and in the United States is pro se legal representation.

 Litigant in Person, Costs, Help and Advice

 Should a consumer receive paid assistance, the consumer should be able to recover those costs from your opponents if you win.
 Furthermore, in civil cases, LiPs can claim £19 per hour for time they spend working on their case (or their actual financial loss, if this can be proved to be greater).
 LiPs can also claim for expenses such as photocopying and as stated any advice or expert assistance they have paid for.

 It is important for LiPs to record the type of work they have conducted, time spent on the case, and the expenses they have incurred.
 If and when the LiP receives free legal advice, they should ask the adviser to record their time and what they did in order to claim a separate “pro bono” costs order.